Privacy Notice

 - Optional connected provider data

-- Identity provider name and account identifiers for Google or Microsoft sign-in and calendar connections
+- Identity provider name and account identifiers for Google or Microsoft sign-in, calendar, and mail connections

 - Granted permissions or scopes, token expiry, and connection status metadata

-- Encrypted access tokens and refresh tokens used to maintain authorised Google Calendar or Microsoft 365 calendar connections
+- Encrypted access tokens and refresh tokens used to maintain authorised Google Workspace or Microsoft 365 connections

 - Technical and usage data